How to use a public charger for an electric car

 How much does it cost to charge an electric car at a public charger?

-For this reason we have created tools to help you compare the costs of public charging:
+For this reason we have created tools to help you compare the costs of public charging, meaning you can get the best value out of your electric car:

 Paying for public chargers can also vary.
 Many new chargers include contactless payment, but some networks also use apps to access and pay for their chargers - some apps may require you to register and create an account while others allow you to use the app as a "guest".

-Find out which service is best for you in our EV Charge Cards Review.
+Find the best charging card service for you in our EV charge cards review